2016 Women’s Executive Leadership Program Class

 Additionally, Jaya is an active member of the National Association for Law Placement (NALP), serves on the Board of Directors of the Washington Council of Lawyers, and has held numerous leadership positions on the Board of Directors of the South Asian Bar Association of Washington, DC.
 She received her undergraduate degree and a Masters in Public Management from Carnegie Mellon University, and earned her J.D. from the University of North Carolina at Chapel Hill.
 She also has a Graduate Certificate in Health and Wellness Coaching from the Maryland University of Integrative Health.
 She resides in Washington, DC with her husband and daughter.

-Missy is Chief External Relations Officer for College Advising Corps, where she expands the organization’s impact and growth by overseeing partnerships, marketing and communications.
+Missy is SVP Business Development at Tinkergarten.
+In her previous role, as Chief External Relations Officer for College Advising Corps (CAC), she expanded the organization’s impact and growth by overseeing partnerships, marketing and communications.
 Before joining CAC, Missy served as Chief Partnerships Officer/EVP, Business Development for DonorsChoose.org.
 Missy joined DonorsChoose.org in 2003 as the organization’s third employee and currently serves as Chief Partnerships Officer.
 In 2007, Missy developed and led an expansion strategy to grow DonorsChoose.org from an organization serving just 12 states to one that serves classrooms across the nation.
 Today, she leads the Partnerships & Business Development team, who are responsible for building corporate and foundation partnerships that drive $45M of annual revenue.
 Prior to joining DonorsChoose.org, Missy was the North Carolina Executive Director of Teach for America.
 She started her career as a Teach for America corps member in Baltimore, teaching the third and fourth grades.
 Missy holds B.A. degrees in Political Science and Speech Communication from Miami University and a Masters in Public Administration from Harvard University's Kennedy School of Government where she was a Public Service Fellow.

 Stacey is the head of the Litigation Department in Morrison & Foerster's San Francisco office and is a member of the firm's global anti-corruption and compliance team.
 She has extensive experience conducting corporate internal investigations on a broad range of issues both domestically and internationally, and she regularly assists clients with conducting global risk assessments, and with developing compliance programs, including reviewing and implementing anti-corruption policies, controls, and training programs.
 She conducts anti-corruption due diligence in connection with M&A and private equity transactions, and provides counseling on a broad range of compliance issues.
 As a member of the Securities Litigation, Enforcement, and White-Collar Defense Group, Ms. Sprenkel also represents companies, audit committees, special litigation committees, officers, and directors in connection with securities class actions, derivative actions, SEC and DOJ investigations and enforcement proceedings, and other complex commercial litigation involving False Claims Act, civil RICO, and antitrust matters.